cucapra/cidr-evaluation/README.md

 ## *(optional)* Interactive Debugging with Cider (~10 minutes)

-This section is meant to let you use Cider's interactive debugging mode instead of the interpreter mode.
+This section is meant to let you use Cider's [interactive debugging mode][cider-docs] instead of the interpreter mode.
 For this, we've setup a few files from the example calyx program in section 2.2.
 These files are the same program, but with a hardcoded input value `x`, so that the example component can stand alone.
 This follows the debugging process shown in section 3.
 It will be useful to keep this portion of the paper handy while working through this section.
+And, if desired, the [docs][cider-docs] can also be consulted for more detailed discussions of Cider's commands

 To start, run the following command from the root directory:
 ```bash